ipatch/dotfiles/README.md

 ## TODOs

+- [ ] [vim] update colorscheme to see if it solves the neovim gutter white colored pipes for code folds.
 - [ ] [vim] change commenting for `.gitignore` files from `/* wrong */` to `# right`
 - [ ] [tmux] put short synopsis of current weather in tmux status bar, _right side_
 - [ ] **vivaldi** / **voilentmonkey**